fusioncharts/dev_centre_docs/getting-started/angular/angularjs/lifecycle-event-using-angularjs.md

 ---
-title: Lifecycle Events using AngularJS | FusionCharts
+title: Lifecycle Events Using AngularJS | FusionCharts
-description: The sample in this article lists the basic lifestyle events at the time of rendering the chart using angularjs.
+description: This article lists the basic lifestyle events at the time of rendering the chart using AngularJS.
-heading: Lifecycle Events using AngularJS
+heading: Lifecycle Events Using AngularJS
 ---

-Events are signals that let you execute specific actions—such as sending data to the server, and so on—using JavaScript, in response to any interactions/updates for a chart.
+Events are signals that let you execute specific actions (such as sending data to the server using JavaScript) in response to any interaction/update for a chart.
 FusionCharts Suite XT includes advanced features that let you add more context to your chart and make data visualization simpler.
-These features include chart updates, and events.
+These features include chart updates and events.

-The sample in this article lists the basic lifestyle events at the time of rendering the chart using `angularjs-fusioncharts` component.
+This article lists the basic lifestyle events at the time of rendering the chart using `angularjs-fusioncharts` component.

 A chart is shown below: